Articles & Guides

 9. Practice patience and empathy

-Supporting a loved one through their cancer journey is sure to be challenging and frustrating.
+Caring for family member with cancer is sure to be challenging and frustrating.

 “If your parent is going through chemotherapy, they might ask you to make them something to eat, only to feel too nauseous to eat it when it’s ready,” says Jain.
 “It can be really aggravating, but it’s so important to be patient and try to understand your parent’s experience.”